ShaneHarvey/specifications/source/transactions/transactions.rst

 described in the text above for each option.
 This session is in the "starting transaction" state after this method returns.

-If this session is in the “starting transaction ” or “transaction in progress” state, then Drivers MUST raise an error containing the message “Transaction already in progress” without modifying any session state.
+If this session is in the "starting transaction " or "transaction in progress" state, then Drivers MUST raise an error containing the message "Transaction already in progress" without modifying any session state.

 startTransaction SHOULD report an error if the driver can detect that transactions are not supported by the deployment.
 A deployment does not